 English

-Case scenario: conflict
+Case scenario: Conflict

-“Where are you going where you has been” by Joyce Carol Oates is a story that entails conflict as the central scenario.
-Conflict as a contrast is illustrated in the very early stage of the story.
+“Where Are You Going, Where You Has Been?” by Joyce Carol Oates is a story that entails conflict as the central scenario.
+Conflict, in contrast, is illustrated in the very early stage of the story.
 Connie plays the character that has a different face from other people.
 The disagreement between her family members and friends develops the discussion about the conflict.
-Connie engages in an unusual activity whereby everyone else was opposed to Connie due to her unusual behaviors which at some time had no moral integrity.
-At the end of it all, she the last person to encounter in such scenario is Arnold (her friend), but things never need responsibly.
-Her engagement in conflicts contrasts the final results at the end of the story.
-Hence, the ideas vary for all the participant making different objective by creating conflict as an overall subject of the matter.
+Connie engages in an unusual activity whereby everyone else is opposed to Connie due to her unusual behaviors, which at some time had no moral integrity.
+At the end of it all, the last person to encounter such a scenario is Arnold (her friend), but things never need responsibility.
+Her engagement in conflicts contrasts with the final results at the end of the story.
+Hence, the ideas vary for all the participants, creating different objectives by creating conflict as an overall subject of the matter.

-Work cited
+Work Cited

 Oates, Joyce Carol, and Tobias Wolff.
-Where Are You Going, Where Have You Been?.
+Where Are You Going, Where Have You Been?
 Difusión, Centro de Investigación y Publicaciones de Idiomas, 2013.

 SEARCH